stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/03-azure/20-gateways.md

 ---
 title: "Self Hosted PCG"
 metaTitle: "Creating a Self Hosted PCG on Palette"
-metaDescription: "The methods of creating Self Hosted PCG on Palette for secured cluster deployment"
+description: "The methods of creating Self Hosted PCG on Palette for secured cluster deployment"
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---